utah-data-mining-spring23/utah-data-mining-spring23.github.io/_assignments/project.md

 **Due March 20**  at  **noon**.

 _Unlike other components, this one will be **due at noon**.
 Then each project team will be assigned 2 other project teams.
 In class on March 20, we will spend half the time with project teams meeting and peer evaluating each other's projects.
 Teams will have an option to update their reports before evaluated by the instructor.
-Remote students will be able to discuss over Zoom or other means if preferred.
-They can also schedule a time with the instructor._
+Remote students will be able to discuss over Zoom or other means if preferred._

 Prepare an **at most 1 page per student** report describing your progress so far towards your proposed goal.
 That is 2 students can turn in 2 pages, and 3 students can turn in 3 pages.

 Basically this intermediate report should demonstrate to the instructor that you have made non-trivial progress towards your goal.

-For instance, perhaps you proposed to take a basic technique and slightly modify it.
+* For instance, perhaps you proposed to take a basic technique and slightly modify it.
 Then this intermediate report should note that you have gotten the basic technique working.

-Some basic plots or numbers from experiments that you ran (mainly to convince yourself) that shows everything is working can be included.
+* Some basic plots or numbers from experiments that you ran (mainly to convince yourself) that shows everything is working can be included.

-Perhaps you have finished all of the coding and setup already and just need to run experiments at this point.
+* Perhaps you have finished all of the coding and setup already and just need to run experiments at this point.
 Then note that and discuss what suite of experiments you plan to run for the final report.

 Specifically describe: